mstubinis/Serenity/README.md

 > * Boost (filesystem, iostreams, systems)
 > * LUA

-The solution contains 3 projects: the engine itself, which will be built into Serenity.lib, and 2 sample applications that will be built into .exe's.

-In order for the exe's to run, the `SerenityLib/Engine/data` folder will have to be copied over to the parent directory of any exe, which are located in the builds folder and will be generated upon compiling the solution.

 In the future, the engine will receive an overhaul with the intention of opening it up to client usage.
 Part of this endeavour will be a wiki section with API documentation as well as continued refactoring of the engine code for readability and understanding.